More "Senior" (F1)

 reckons

-it was a terrific way to grow up and learn about life.
+it was a good way to grow up and learn about life.
 Here are

-two "treasures" that many a driver and mechanic have kept over the
+two treasures that many mechanics have kept over the

-years: Trev's BSCDA overall badges: One, and Two, and the solid metal BSCDA car badge.
-And like many a
+years: Trev's own BSCDA overall badges: And like many a

-racer, Rod taught his helper practical skills and "the right way to go
+racer, along the way Rod Dore taught his helper practical skills and "the right way to go

-about things", which Trev still gratefully remembers today (as a busy HGV
+about things", which Trev still gratefully remembers to this day, as a busy HGV

 Trevor again in 1969 and 1981 when he visited back from New Zealand.